 Hi!
-I am FOX 2 News Weekend Meteorologist, Chris Higgins.
+I am FOX 2 News Meteorologist, Chris Higgins.
 Born and raised here in the St. Louis area, I have a lifetime of experience with our wild weather.
 I’ll never forget the bitter cold winters of the late ’70s, the “Blizzard of ’82”, the “Drought of ’88” or the “Great Flood of ’93”.

 My education is home grown, too.
 I graduated from De Smet Jesuit High School in 1988.
 Then, in 1992, received my Bachelor of Science Degree in Meteorology from St. Louis University.

 My career in television began here at FOX 2 as an intern in 1990.
 After my graduation from SLU in 1992, I moved into the heart of “Tornado Alley,” Joplin, Missouri, where I spent two exciting years as Chief Meteorologist at KODE-TV.
 In 1994, I moved back to St. Louis and FOX 2 as the weekend meteorologist and then moved to the lead forecaster for Fox 2 News at 11pm (Monday-Friday) in 2014.
 Now you can wake up with my forecasts Monday-Friday on Fox 2 News in the Morning!